 Please check with your OB-GYN and your hospital if they allow doulas in the delivery room, as that is not always the case.

 Postpartum doula care is what I am most passionate about.
 Here is why: There is usually a lot of preparation going on before baby is born.
 There are doctors' visits, diagnostics, childbirth classes, baby shopping, internet research and so on, all stirring toward the big climax- the day of birth.

-After that, there is often a lack of support, as there is no true and regular postpartum care in place through the health care system, which has lead to poor maternal postpartum health in the US in comparison to other developed countries.
+After that, there is often a lack of support, as there is no true and regular postpartum care in place through the health care system, which has led to poor maternal postpartum health in the US in comparison to other developed countries.
 New moms go home with their babies to a completely new situation, even if it is not their first child.
-Family dynamics change, more decisions need to be made, baby needs to be fed, changed, soothed and looked at in bliss.
+Family dynamics change, more decisions need to be made, baby needs to be fed, changed, and soothed.
 Baby and mom undergo a lot of rapid physical changes.
 Sleep can become a precious good.
 Oftentimes there is no extended family nearby.
 In several European countries, midwives will do home visits during the first eight weeks after birth to check on mom and baby and offer support during this time of transition.
 As a postpartum doula, I would like to do my part in filling that void in postpartum care, as I have seen during my work in Germany how valuable it is for new mothers and families.
 I will help taking care of baby, which might include:

 Showing new parents Kinesthetic Infant Handling Techniques when changing and bathing a newborn

 Assisting with feeding, being it breast or bottle